Achievable logoAchievable logo

 Registration oversight

 We covered the registration of persons and securities thoroughly in the previous unit.
-The registration process empowers the administrator to act as a “gatekeeper” of sorts.
-If it can be argued an action taken against the registration status of a person is in the public interest*, the administrator has broad powers to prevent them from working in the industry (temporarily or permanently).
+Registration gives the administrator a “gatekeeper” role.
+If the administrator can show that an action affecting a person’s registration status is in the public interest*, they have broad authority to keep that person out of the industry (temporarily or permanently).

 *Any action taken against a person’s registration status must qualify as “in the interest of the public.”
 Technically, if it cannot be argued to benefit the public in some way, the administrator cannot deny, suspend, or revoke a registration.

-If an applicant has a checkered past, it’s possible their registration will be denied.
-That’s why there’s a significant amount of information to be disclosed during the application process.
-The system prevents “bad faith actors” from entering the securities industry.
+If an applicant has a checkered past, their registration may be denied.
+That’s why the application process requires extensive disclosure: it helps prevent “bad faith actors” from entering the securities industry.

 If an agent or investment adviser representative’s (IAR’s) registration is suspended or revoked, it has no bearing on their firm’s registration.
-However, if a broker-dealer or investment adviser’s registration is revoked, it results in all registrations of their employees becoming inactive.
-Remember, an agent or IAR must be associated with a broker-dealer or investment adviser to be properly registered.
-If their firm just lost its registration status, they are no longer able to operate as a representative of that firm.
-Regardless, they may re-associate with a different firm and subsequently apply for registration.
+However, if a broker-dealer or investment adviser’s registration is revoked, all registrations of their employees become inactive.
+Remember: an agent or IAR must be associated with a broker-dealer or investment adviser to be properly registered.
+If the firm loses its registration, the representative can’t operate on that firm’s behalf.
+They may, however, associate with a different firm and then apply for registration.

 Denials, suspensions, and revocations are punitive actions (punishments) the state administrator can take against an applicant or registered person.
-A person or security’s registration status can also be withdrawn or canceled, which isn’t typically related to a punishment (covered in a future chapter).
-Bottom line - one of the administrator’s primary powers is to manage the registration process, which ultimately determines the financial professionals and securities allowed to engage the investing public.
+A person’s or security’s registration status can also be withdrawn or canceled, which typically isn’t punitive (covered in a future chapter).
+Bottom line: one of the administrator’s primary powers is managing registration, which determines which financial professionals and securities may interact with the investing public.

 Authority to investigate

-If the administrator has reason to believe an unethical or illegal action has taken place in their state, they have broad investigatory powers at their disposal.
-In most cases, complaints and tips from the public are the primary reasons investigations occur.
+If the administrator has reason to believe an unethical or illegal action has occurred in their state, they have broad investigatory powers.
+In most cases, investigations begin with complaints and tips from the public.
 According to the North American Securities Administrators Association’s (NASAA’s) 2019 report, over 8,000 complaints were received by state administrators, which led to 5,320 investigations.
 Those investigations led to 1,640 enforcement actions.

 The administrator may conduct public or private investigations within or outside of this State that the administrator considers necessary or appropriate to determine whether any person has violated, is violating, or is about to violate [the USA]

-The administrator may conduct investigations publicly by making a broad announcement of the investigation, or privately.
-Their investigations can take place within or outside of the administrator’s state, but they must have jurisdiction.
-You’ve probably heard of jurisdiction on shows like COPS.
-Police officers usually have jurisdiction in the cities or states they operate in.
-If an illegal action occurs outside their jurisdiction, they typically have no power to prosecute or pursue legal action.
-The same doctrine applies to the state administrator.
+Investigations may occur within or outside the administrator’s state, but the administrator must have jurisdiction.
+You’ve probably heard the term on shows like COPS.
+Police officers generally have jurisdiction only in the cities or states where they operate.
+If an illegal act occurs outside that area, they typically can’t prosecute or pursue legal action.
+The same concept applies to the state administrator.

 The administrator has jurisdiction if a financial professional (registered person) and/or client was physically in their state during: